-I am a junior physics major at UNC Chapel Hill.
+I graduated from UNC Chapel Hill with my B.S in physics in 2017.
 My goal in life is to foster the growth of knowledge whether it be through tutoring or teaching.
 I am very passionate about what I do.
 I enjoy making difficult things simple.
 My greatest role model Richard P. Feynman once said, "The idea is to try to give all the information to help others to judge the value of your contribution; not just the information that leads to judgment in one particular direction or another".
-That quote is symbolic of my approach to tutoring.
-I seek to provide not only a solution for students but rather explain why the solution even exists.
+This quote is symbolic of my approach to tutoring.
+I seek to not only provide a solution for students, but rather to explain why the solution even exists.
 By focusing on the concepts I help students achieve independence and encourage life-long learning.

 I am happy to help everyone learn!
-I prefer to meet in a local library but I am open to other locations as long as they are public and easily accessible.
+I prefer to meet online, but I am open to other locations as long as they are public and easily accessible.

 Education & Certification